St. Mary’s Catholic Primary School is committed to meeting the requirements of the new primary curriculum.

 We plan opportunities for the children to develop historical skills e.g. investigation, attitudes/empathy and knowledge of particular periods or aspects of the past e.g. Egyptians.
 The children visit local historical sites, examine artefacts, use reference materials and are involved in role play.
 Our young children develop their understanding of the human and physical features of their surroundings and start to develop their skills, such as map reading.
 Our older children study places near and far in greater detail, map skills and focus on particular themes e.g. rivers.

-Every classroom has at least two computers and printer.
+Every classroom has at least two computers and printer and children have access to the ICT Suite.
 The children use the computers across the curriculum for word processing, data handling, Powerpoint simulations, control and modelling.
 There is a controlled access to the internet.
 The children will be taught the new National Curriculum programme of study using the i-compute scheme.
 The school has its own intranet.
 We have a bank of laptops and ipads.
 Roamer robots, Bee Bots, probots, crazy talk and digital blue cameras, all provide opportunities for control, modelling, animation and manipulation of images.
 An ICT/Research Suite has been installed and is fully networked, providing 16 work spaces and an 8 space computer table in Foundation/KS1 area.

 Education in Personal Relationships/Sex Education